cytoscape/cytoscape.js-edgehandles/README.md

  * `cy.edgehandles('start', 'some-node-id')` : start the handle drag state on node with specified id (e.g. `'some-node-id'`)
  * `cy.edgehandles('drawon')` : enable draw mode
  * `cy.edgehandles('drawoff')` : disable draw mode
- * `cy.edgehandles('registerHandle', 'left-right', '0,180')` : register a node specific handle with type name and angles.
-Each node can be bind to specific handle type by setting edgeHandleType = 'left-right' in node data.
-If node doesn't have edgeHandleType, values from handlePosition is used.

 ## Publishing instructions